inmation/WebStudio-docs/GettingStarted/README.md

 # Getting Started

 The aim of the "Getting Started" section is to convey the key WebStudio concepts and to, as far as possible, provide a more or less linear path to learning the tool.
 To get the best out of this guide, it is recommended that you work along and try things out for yourself.
-To do so, you'll need access to a running inmation instance and have login credentials to connect to the core.
+To do so, you will need access to a running inmation instance and have login credentials to connect to the core.
 Also make sure you have installed the `Examples_WebStudio_Demo_Data_V<n.nn>.json` as described on the [WebStudio root](../README.md) page.

 Let's quickly recap a few main points: